 EVV is an electronic method used to verify home care visits.
 It is mainly carried out through the use of GPS tracking as well as computer software.
 GPS can be used to track the location of caregivers or as a “check-in” system for care providers on a home visit.

-The use of EVV for Medicare-funded personal care services and home healthcare services that require at-home visits by a provider is mandated under the 21st Century Cures Act Section 12006(a).
+The use of EVV for Medicaid-funded personal care services and home healthcare services that require at-home visits by a provider is mandated under the 21st Century Cures Act Section 12006(a).

 The verification criteria for EVV are as follows: